16+ years of gists

 PunBB extensions #

-I used to be an avid member of the PunBB community.
+I used to be an active member of the PunBB community.
 PunBB was a PHP forum software that was lightweight and fast, compared to alternatives like phpBB.

-I wrote several extensions for it: Sitemap Generator, XML Backup, Improved Smilies System, Gravatar support, Genders, Akismet Spam Protection, and some others.
+I wrote several extensions for it: Sitemap Generator, XML Backup, Improved Smilies System, Gravatar support, Genders support, Akismet Spam Protection, and some others.

 The actual code for these extensions is no longer available, unfortunately.